giovannistanco/testbed_setup/install_contiki_vagrant.md

 ./hello-world.native
 ```
 We see the Contiki-NG boot messages and then a periodic 'Hello, world' string. \
 We then run the example on a real device.
-Since we are on a virtual amchine, we have to make sure that the USB device is visible.
+Since we are on a virtual machine, we have to make sure that the USB device is visible.
 In order to do that, we download and install the VirtualBox Extension Pack, we enable USB support for the VM and add the device of our test.
 We also modify the Vagrantfile, adding the following lines.
 ```
 config.vm.provider "virtualbox" do |vb|
   vb.customize ["modifyvm", :id, "--usb", "on"]